heroku-examples/heroku-integration-pattern-eventing-java/README.md

 Next ensure that the add-on is connected to your Salesforce org:

 ```
-heroku salesforce:connect my-org --store-as-run-as-user
+heroku salesforce:authorizations:add my-org
 heroku config:set CONNECTION_NAMES=my-org
 ```

 Next deploy the application and scale both the `web` and `worker` processes to run on a single dyno each.
+If your worker is not scaling, login to the Heroku Dashboard and check the configuration of the Dyno allows it.

 ```
 git push heroku main